BaconMilkshake/serverCreator/readme.md

+# Game Server Creator

+### This is a WIP game server creator / hosting program that could be used to run a game server hosting service on Amazon EC2

-## This application allows a user to
+## This application will allow a user to
 - log in to a console with their account
 - choose a game and have the server be brought up
     - Future may be changed to choose a pre-existing gameserver or create new one
 - interact with the server console
 - close their server
 - be billed for the time their server was running
 - Be able to querry ammount of time played on each game in the last month
 - save their server image for later use

 ## How to setup: